kaungmyat128/devops_coursework/Use_Case_Description.md

-<h3> USE CASE: 1 Population report of all countries in the world ordered by largest to smallest populated countries </h3>
+<h3> USE CASE: 1 View All Countries Population Report</h3>

 <b> CHARACTERISTIC INFORMATION </b>

 <b> Goal in Context  </b><br>
+As a data analyst, I want to see report of all countries
+- in the world
+- in each continent
+- in each region
-As a data analyst, I want to view population report of all countries in the world ordered by largest to smallest populated countries so that I can easily know countries population based on this report.
+ordered by largest to smallest populated countries so that I can easily know countries population based on this report.

 <b> Scope </b><br>
 Company.